The IGFA Light Tackle Invitational

 - If fish are being fought at “Lines Out” time, the captain MUST report the number of fish hooked up before lines out, and only those fish, if successfully released,

 - Disputes & Protests– All disputes will be settled by the tournament officials.
 All decisions are final.

 Video Evidence: General Instructions & Suggestions

 - Be sure that your camera meets Tournament requirements prior to its start.

-- Be sure to possess the appropriate cables, adapters, cards, readers, etc. to allow the Committee to download your evidence, if needed.
+- Be sure to possess the appropriate cables, adapters, cards, readers, etc. to allow the tournament officials to download your evidence, if needed.

-- Designate a qualified team member familiar with your camera operation to bring the evidence (and Daily Report Form) to the Committee.
+- Designate a qualified team member familiar with your camera operation to bring the evidence (and Daily Report Form) to the tournament officials.